shadabahmed/logstasher/README.md

     # This line is optional, it allows you to set a custom value for the @source field of the log event
     config.logstasher.source = 'your.arbitrary.source'

+    # This line is optional if you do not want to log the backtrace of exceptions
+    config.logstasher.backtrace = false

 ## Logging params hash

 Logstasher can be configured to log the contents of the params hash.
 When enabled, the contents of the params hash (minus the ActionController internal params)